When Reject Turns into Accept: Quantifying the Vulnerability of LLM-Based Scientific Reviewers to Indirect Prompt Injection: Introduction

-In this work, we present a comprehensive robustness analysis of 13 Large Language Models (LLMs) against 15 jailbreak strategies adapted for scientific review.
-We guide our inquiry through the following Research Questions (RQs):
+In this paper, we investigate the vulnerability of ``LLM-as-a-Judge'' systems to malicious attempts at manipulating submission documents to alter the decision given by the LLMs.
+Unlike general prompt injection attacks which often focus on generating toxic content, this domain presents unique incentives: a successful attack does not merely output text, but fundamentally changes the outcome of the scientific record by flipping ``Reject'' decisions to ``Accept''.
+We present a comprehensive robustness analysis of 13 language models against 15 jailbreak strategies adapted for scientific review.
+We guide our inquiry through the following Research Questions (RQs):\

+\textbf{RQ1:} To what extent can malicious adversarial manipulations in a scientific document alter the quantitative acceptance scores and final decisions of an LLM Judge?\